Guests of the World Leaders Forum

-President of the Islamic Republic of Iran, with Archbishop of Washington November 9, 2001
+President of the Islamic Republic of Iran, November 9, 2001

 The School of Diplomacy welcomed Iranian President Mohammad Khatami to campus as part of the culmination of the School's work on the UN Year of Dialogue Among Civilizations.
 It was President Khatami's first official U.S. visit.
 The School served as the coordinating Secretariat for the Dialogue Among Civilizations project, which culminated in a special session at the United Nations.
 President Khatami had called for a dialogue among civilizations since 1998, a year after being elected, urging that a new process be initiated to replace hostility and confrontation with discourse and understanding.
 Following President Khatami's proposal, the General Assembly unanimously proclaimed the year 2001 as the United Nation's Year of Dialogue Among Civilizations.